We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 It is a reliable choice for any beginner trail rider who has big aspirations.
 Due to its fantastic, yet affordable, components, it has been dubbed the recreational trail riding winner by both experts and customers.
 Let’s dig a bit deeper and see what’s so special about this Cannondale model.

-The frame features a more relaxed geometry thanks to a steep headtube angle of 70-71 degrees.
-Thanks to this, the rider can take a more upright position and be more in control of the bike.
+This frame is made from a SmartForm C3 alloy and features a more capable geometry thanks to a slack headtube angle of 68-68.5 degrees.
+Thanks to this, riders can take a path less traveled and ride comfortably on more demanding terrain.
 Therefore, Trail 5 allows you to make sharp turns and be fast in the corners.

-The frame setup is rounded up by a RockShox XC30 fork with 100 mm of travel.
-It has a coil spring inside, which does a great job at eliminating bumps and vibrations thanks to the 100 mm travel.
+The frame setup is rounded up by as SR Suntour XCM-RL fork with 100 mm of travel.
+It has a coil spring inside and a hydraulic cable-actuated lockout.

-Cannondale Trail 5 has many impressive features, but one of the best ones is the high-performance 1×10 drivetrain, made from an FSA crank and a Sunrace cassette.
+Cannondale Trail 5 has many impressive features, but one of the best ones is the high-performance and wide-range 2×9 drivetrain, made from an FSA crank and a Sunrace cassette.
 These simplistic drivetrains are highly desirable on modern high-end trail bikes because the maintenance is easy and straightforward.
-Moreover, the lack of two additional rings on the front keeps the weight down.
+Moreover, the lack of the third ring on the front keeps the weight down.

-The FSA crank has a 30T ring, whereas the Sunrace cassette is an 11-42 setup.
+The FSA crank has 36/22 teeth, whereas the Sunrace cassette is an 11-36 setup.
 Therefore, you will have plenty of gear combos to get over any type of terrain and overcome tricky obstacles.
 Because of all of that, this part of Cannondale Trail 5 is the highlight in our opinion, even though it has a mix of brands.

 All parts of a mountain bike come together to determine whether it’s going to be a success or not.
 However, when it comes to trail bikes, brakes are exceptionally important for apparent reasons.
-Thankfully, Cannondale did not try to save money on brakes, which is why Trail 5 comes with Shimano M315 hydraulic brakes.
-The 27.5″ model has 160/160 mm rotors, whereas the 29″ models have 180/160 mm rotors for even better braking performance.
+Thankfully, Cannondale did not try to save money on brakes, which is why Trail 5 comes with Shimano MT200 hydraulic brakes.
+They ensure a great braking performance in collaboration with 160/160 mm rotors.

 If you read through some online user reviews, you will see that those who own Cannondale Trail 5 praise the brakes the most.
 In combination with the upright geometry and the wide tires, these brakes will give you the confidence you need to stray away from the mild trails and explore a bit more.